A woman with short dark hair, wearing a denim jacket and smartwatch, standing outdoors among green foliage, with her arms crossed and a slight smile.

 Teaching & Writing

-She co-founded AnatomySCAPES, a continuing education company teaching advanced fascial anatomy and palpation literacy through hands-on dissection lab experiences for massage therapists nationwide.
-Nicole co-authors the "Anatomy for Touch" column in Massage & Bodywork magazine and is a podcaster for the ABMP Podcast, one of the leading national podcasts for massage therapists.
-She serves as a peer reviewer for the International Journal of Therapeutic Massage & Bodywork, attended the Fascia Winter School at the University of Padua in Italy, and regularly attends conferences including the International Massage Therapy Research Foundation conference.
-Her writing and podcast work explore topics from collagen matrix to fat tissue anatomy, bringing both scientific rigor and social justice perspectives to the profession.
-[Read some of her work here & Catch her podcasts here.]
+Nicole co-authors the "Anatomy for Touch" column in Massage & Bodywork magazine, podcasts for ABMP — one of the leading national podcasts for massage therapists — and has served as a peer reviewer for the International Journal of Therapeutic Massage & Bodywork.
+Her writing and podcast work spans from scar tissue to the collagen matrix to fat tissue anatomy, bringing both scientific rigor and social justice perspectives to the profession.

 Originally from New Hampshire, Nicole has called San Diego home since 1998.
 It took her approximately six months in Southern California before she could redefine “cold” as anything below sixty-five degrees.
 When not working with clients or teaching fascial anatomy, she's usually on the trails around San Diego County with her family.